 Bullying is a significant public health problem with over half of young people in the UK report being bullied every year[i].
 Bullying can have a long-term impact with enduring effects persisting into adulthood[ii].
-Here we focus on school bullying, though workplace and online bullying are also important problems.
+Here we focus on bullying in education settings, though workplace and online bullying are also important problems.
 The most reported effects of bullying are mental health difficulties such as depression, anxiety, self-harm and suicidal behaviour[iii].

-All schools are required by law to have a behaviour policy with measures to tackle bullying among pupils[iv].
-The government does not set out an approach to bullying that schools should follow.
-The underlying principle is that schools are best placed to drive their own improvements and they are held to account for their effectiveness through Ofsted.
+All education providers are required by law to have a behaviour policy with measures to tackle bullying among students[iv].
+The government does not set out an approach to bullying that schools and colleges should follow.
+The underlying principle is that education providers are best placed to drive their own improvements and they are held to account for their effectiveness through Ofsted.
 Ofsted’s 2012 report ‘No place for bullying’ lays out its view on good practice.

 A recent independent review of behaviour in schools, found that good behaviour policy often involved a combination of strict rules combined with strong pastoral support and activities.[v]